How, you may ask, does a 21st-century travel writer in Colorado have a connection to the great cowboy legend William (Buffalo Bill) Cody?

 In the Buffalo Bill Museum—one of five different museums in the center—I learned that he was an advocate for the rights of Native Americans, for women, and for conservation.
 And I learned how Buffalo Bill became a persona, now a heroic American icon.

-People in Cody say he is buried on Cedar Mountain overlooking the town, which was at one time his request in his last will and testament.
-They will swear to it.
-They say after he died of kidney failure at his sister’s home in Denver, his wife Louisa accepted $10,000 to have him buried atop Lookout Mountain west of Denver.
+People in Cody will swear he is buried on Cedar Mountain overlooking the town, which was at one time his request in his last will and testament.
+They will tell you that after he died of kidney failure while visiting his sister in Denver, his wife Louisa accepted $10,000 to have him buried at Lookout Mountain west of Denver.

-When the people of Cody heard this, they were furious.
-An undertaker and two of Cody’s friends, Fred Richard and Ned Frost, hatched a plan to travel to Denver to switch Cody’s body with a dead local ranch hand and bring him back home.
+Hearing this rumor, the people of Cody were furious!
+An undertaker and two of Cody’s friends, Fred Richard and Ned Frost, hatched a plan to travel to Denver with a dead local ranch hand to switch with Cody’s body in the mortuary and bring their hero back home.
 They trimmed the guy’s beard to look like Cody’s, loaded him into the undertaker’s vehicle and drove to Denver.

-Denver locals heard about the plan to switch bodies and they hurriedly and unsuspectingly buried the ranch hand, thinking he was Cody, on Lookout Mountain and poured 20 tons of concrete on top of the casket.
-The undertaker and friends escaped with Cody and buried him on Cedar Mountain.
+The Cody people say that Denver locals heard about the plan to switch bodies, so they hurriedly and unsuspectingly buried the ranch hand, thinking he was Cody, on Lookout Mountain and poured 20 tons of concrete on top of the casket.
+The undertaker and friends escaped with Cody and buried him on Cedar Mountain, the people say.

 Ridiculous, right?